dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 necessity, but will clean out some unused files, mainly in the images directory.
 The only other major concern of a new release that might be of interest is obtaining new connection parameters.
-Each new release that supports an additional database, release v3.22 does not, will have an example configuration for the connection parameters of the advanced login.
+Each new release that supports an additional database, release v3.23 does, will have an example configuration for the connection parameters of the advanced login.
 Likely changes will be included in the reference myjsqlview.xml file located in the installation directory.
 Often the Driver, Protocol, SubProtocol, and Port parameters